StarRocks/starrocks/docs/en/administration/resource_group.md

   The CPU core limit for this resource group on a single BE node.
 It takes effect only when it is set to greater than `0`.
 Range: [0, `avg_be_cpu_cores`], where `avg_be_cpu_cores` represents the average number of CPU cores across all BE nodes.
 Default: 0.

+- `spill_mem_limit_threshold`:

+  The memory usage threshold (percentage) at which a resource group triggers the spilling of intermediate results.
+The valid range is [0, 1], and the default value is 1.
+This parameter was introduced in v3.1.7.

+  - If spilling is enabled for a query and the query hits a resource group (including the default resource group `default_wg`), when the memory used by the query exceeds `query_mem_limit * mem_limit * spill_mem_limit_threshold`, intermediate results are spilled to disk to reduce memory usage.
+Here, `query_mem_limit` indicates the memory limit for a query on a BE node, controlled by the system variable `query_mem_limit`.
+  - If spilling is enabled for a query but the query is not managed by the resource group feature, the system will decide whether to trigger spilling based on query's actual memory usage.

 On the basis of the above resource consumption restrictions, you can further restrict the resource consumption for big queries with the following parameters:

 - `big_query_cpu_second_limit`: This parameter specifies the CPU upper time limit for a big query on a single BE.
 Concurrent queries add up the time.
 The unit is second.
 This parameter takes effect only when it is set greater than 0.
 Default: 0.